Analysis (Course B)

 - Convergence of sequence, weak and strong.

-The course is articulated in 72 hours of formal in‐class lecture time, and in at least 150 hours of at‐home work solving practical exercises.
+The course is articulated in 72 hours of lectures and in at least 150 hours of at‐home work solving practical exercises.

 Learning assessment methods

 The course grade is determined solely on the basis of a written examination.
-The examination (2 hours and 45 minutes) test the student's ability to do the following:
+The examination (3 hours) tests the student's ability to do the following:

 Present briefly the main ideas, concepts and results developed in the course, also explaining intuitively the meaning and scope of the definitions and the arguments behind the validity of the result.
 Students will be required to know the definitions, the statements of the theorems, the idea behing the proofs and their applications.